vvvar/checkmark/README.md

 ### Remote check

 You can perform any check mentioned above on a remote Git repository.
-For that, provide link to the remote Git repo instead of a local file path like this:
+For that, provide a link to the remote Git repo instead of a local file path like this:

 ```sh
 checkmark fmt --check https://github.com/vvvar/checkmark.git